abhitpahwa/Data-Visualization/README.md

 - dv_lab9_visuals.pdf : pdf containing questions for tableau along with output plots screenshots
 - dv_lab11_visuals_a.pdf: pdf containing output visuals for dv_lab11_book_a.twb
 - dv_lab11_visuals_b.pdf: pdf containing output visuals for dv_lab11_book_b.twb
+- preprocess.py : python script used to preprocess the dataset BirdStikes.csv used for dv_lab12_book.twb
 - **TO INTEGREATE R WITH TABLEAU, USE RSERVE AND THEN CONNECT TO TABLEAU**